AnanduRamachandran/JwtWebApi/README.md

 # JwtWebApi
-Web API that creates a JWT Token for a static user variable.
+Web API that creates a JWT Token for a static user object.
 This is not database backed.
+The Web API also includes a role based authorization.